st-AR-gazer/_Altered-Nadeo_-_Random-Map-Picker/documentatioin/TM-DaSS.md

 `.\TM-DaSS/processed_uids.txt`, this file is used to keep track of the UIDs that have been processed, this is used to avoid spamming Nadeos API, it's a bit buggy sometimes though...

-### Depricated

-`.\TM-DaSS/FileStateChecking` is used to store the file states of the files (maps) in `ByAlteration` and `BySeason` before and after the download and sorting operations.
-This is used to compare the states of the files and identify new or updated files.
-`.\TM-DaSS/OLD` is used to store old files that are no longer used, e.g old versions of data.csv, map_data.josn etc.

-`.\TM-DaSS/InstalledVersion.json` is an example of the old way of storing the current state of what should be installed.
-This was depricated along with FileStateChecking.
-.\TM-DaSS/Test-Manifest-All-Instalations-Manual.json` and `.\TM-DaSS/Test-Manifest-All-Instalations-STAR.json` are test files for the old way of storing the current state of what should be installed.
-This was depricated along with FileStateChecking.

 ## Part 2: Python files

 `.\TM-DaSS/ConsolidateFilesToOne.py`